yvvki/bunup/docs/index.md

 bunx bunup src/index.ts
 ```

 That's it!
-This creates bundled output in the `dist` directory with ESM format (the default), plus TypeScript declaration files (`.d.ts`) since the entry point is a TypeScript file.
+This creates bundled output in the `dist` directory in ESM format (the default), plus TypeScript declaration files (`.d.ts`), since the entry point is a TypeScript file and has exports.

 ### Using with package.json